jspong/jspong.github.io/resume.md

     environments using AWS and docker.
 * Reduced system test execution time by 30% by running tests in parallel rather than sequentially.
+* Updated automated management of third-party utilities, including JDK, MySQL, and Apache Hadoop ecosystem to more reliably integrate all deployment scenarios.

 ## Education